six-two/mkdocs-placeholder-plugin/README.md

     - Packed and minified using Webpack, so the file is a bit smaller
     - Should find stupid errors I make in code paths that I do not test (often)
     - Sophisticated update logic: Instead of always reloading the page it tries to update the DOM in-place (if possible), which should improve user experience a bit and is much faster
-    - Recursive placeholders (placeholders that contain placeholders that contain placeholder...) no longer need to be specified in a speific order in the configuration file.
+    - Nested placeholders (placeholders that contain placeholders that contain placeholder...) no longer need to be specified in a speific order in the configuration file.
     - A placeholder's `default-function` and a validator rule's `match_function` are now evaluated using [`new Function(...)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) instead of `eval(...)`, so you need to add a return statement.

 ### Version 0.2.5